idolev77/android-bit-bear-game/README.md

 3. **Restrict API Key (Recommended)**
    - In Google Cloud Console, restrict the key to your app's package name
    - Add SHA-1 certificate fingerprint for security

+**Note:** If multiple scores are recorded at the same GPS location (e.g., playing from home), each score will be displayed on the map with a small offset (~11 meters) so all markers are visible and clickable.

 ---